Markand Thakar: Biography

 Thakar earned the Bachelor of Music degree in 1975 from Juilliard, with a major in composition as a student of Vincent Persichetti and Milton Babbitt, and a minor in violin performance as a student of Christine Dethier.
 After two years of private study of counterpoint and conducting with Jacques-Louis Monod, he attended Columbia University in 1977, earning the Master of Arts degree in music theory in 1979.
 During those two years he was music director of the Barnard-Columbia Philharmonia (the student-run chamber orchestra), and also studied oboe with Ronald Roseman.

 Thakar was awarded a Fulbright Fellowship for study of conducting in Romania for the 1979–80 season.
 He was a special student at the Ciprian Porumbescu Conservatory of Music in Bucharest, and apprentice to Mircea Cristescu, permanent conductor of the "Georges Enescu" State Philharmonic of Bucharest.
 He conducted concerts with the State Philharmonics of Sibiu and Satu Mare, and conducted the Romanian premiere of Stravinsky's L'histoire du Soldat.

 Following seminal studies with Sergiu Celibidache in Munich, Thakar spent two years conducting the youth orchestras of Greensboro and Chapel Hill, NC, and then enrolled as a doctoral candidate at the University of Cincinnati – College-Conservatory of Music.
 He earned the Doctor of Musical Arts degree in orchestral conducting in 1987, with a dissertation titled The Transcendent Musical Experience: As Permitted by the Structural Harmonic Activity of Sonata Form Movements.

-Thakar was Director of Orchestras (1985–87) at the Penn State University School of Music, Director of Orchestral Activities (1987–92) at the Ohio University School of Music as a tenured Associate Professor, and Director of Orchestral Activities (1992–94) at the Harid Conservatory in Boca Raton, FL.
+Thakar was Director of Orchestras (1985–87) at the Penn State University School of Music, Director of Orchestral Activities (1987–92) at the Ohio University School of Music as a tenured associate professor, and Director of Orchestral Activities (1992–94) at the Harid Conservatory in Boca Raton, FL.
 After three years as Associate Conductor of the Colorado Symphony in Denver, Thakar joined the conducting staff of the New York Philharmonic, where he conducted subscription, outdoor, and education concerts.

 In 2001 he became music director of the Duluth Superior Symphony Orchestra, in 2004 he added the music directorship of the Baltimore Chamber Orchestra, and in 2008 was named principal conductor of the Duluth Festival Opera.
-Following a remarkably successful 12-year run as music director in Duluth, which saw record audience and income growth, Thakar was named Music Director Emeritus.
+Following a remarkably successful 12-year run as music director in Duluth and 19-year tenure in Baltimore, which saw record audience and income growth, both organizations honored Thakar by naming him Music Director Emeritus.

 As a guest conductor Thakar has appeared with orchestras across the United States and Canada, including those of Washington, DC (National Symphony Orchestra), San Antonio, Charlotte, Winnipeg, Edmonton, Calgary, Richmond, Charlotte, Portland, Wichita, Ann Arbor, Flint, Sarasota, among many others, and with the Baltimore Opera Theatre and Opera on the James.